Skip to content

 MIDI Output

-Finally, the Song is converted to SMF Type 1:
+Finally, the Song is converted to SMF Type 1 or Type 2:

 Track Mapping: